roflcopter4/tag-highlight.nvim/README.md

 Because reasons.

 ### Why not use a Language Server?
 When I started this, language servers didn't offer any semantic information that I'd need to make this.
-Meh.
+Maybe they do now?
+Don't know, haven't checked; don't care.

 ### Stability
 No promises.
 It won't break anything though.
 If it crashes you can restart it with the command `:THLInit`.
 If it hangs, try killing it first with `:THLStop`.